BarryDigby/branch_protection/README.md

 # branch_protection

-create a PR from QA -> main
+create a PR from QA -> main.

-foo!bar, qux